openstax/test-automation/inspection/README.md

 ##### Debugging

 Use the ``output.log`` file to see STDOUT of the pdf test execution.
+To view the output in realtime use the command ``tail -f output.log``.

 Warning: The python debugger will only be useful in the main function of the inspection.py file.
 The rest of this program is excuted as a different process, with STDOUT being written to file.
 Meaning there will be no way to directly interact with the debugger.